Vidanfra/VesselTrackerQGIS/README.md

 * **Persistent Vessel List:** Your list of tracked vessels is saved between QGIS sessions.
 * **User-Friendly Configuration:** An intuitive dialog allows you to add or remove vessels to track by their MMSI (Maritime Mobile Service Identity) and a custom name.
 * **Automatic Layer Creation:** Automatically creates and manages a memory layer named "AIS Tracked Vessels" to display the data.
+* **Personal API key:** Simple user interface to introduce your personal API key from aisstream.io

 ## Dependencies

 This plugin requires the `websockets` Python library to connect to the AIS data stream.
 Before installing the plugin, you need to install this dependency into the Python environment used by QGIS.

-The easiest way to do this is to open the **QGIS OSGeo4W Shell** (found in your Start Menu with your QGIS installation) and run:
+The easiest way to do this is to open the **OSGeo4W Shell** (found in your Start Menu with your QGIS installation) and run:

 ```bash
 pip install websockets